sky-uk/mite/CONTRIBUTING.md

    - A link to an existing github issue
    - Or a JIRA ticket (internal)
  * When a feature is complete, it should be submitted back to master as pull request
- * All PRs will be reviwed by at least one core maintainer
+ * All PRs will be reviewed by at least one core maintainer
  * Upon acceptance, all commits will be auto-squashed into a single commit

 ## Discussion